ExtremeFLOW/neko/doc/pages/case-file.md

 * `v`, a Dirichlet boundary.
 * `sym`, a symmetry boundary.
-* `on`, Dirichlet for the boundary-parallel velocity and homogeneous Neumann for the wall-normal. todo: WHERE IS THE VELOCITY AND AMBIENT PRESSURE SET?
+* `on`, Dirichlet for the boundary-parallel velocity and homogeneous Neumann for the wall-normal.
+The wall-parallel velocity is defined by the initial condition.
 * `o`, outlet boundary.
 * `o+dong`, outlet boundary using the Dong condition.
-* `on+dong`, an `on` boundary using the Dong condition. todo: NOT SURE WHAT THIS IS EXACTLY.
+* `on+dong`, an `on` boundary using the Dong condition, ensuring that the wall-normal velocity is directed outwards.

 In some cases, only some boundary types have to be provided.
 For example, when one has periodic boundaries, like in the channel flow example.